When it comes to choosing a site search engine for an ecommerce platform, evaluating an ecommerce search vendor is a cumbersome task.

 Multiple vendors tout AI capabilities.
 As Gartner analyst, Mike Lowndes pointed out , “merely using AI is also no longer differentiating.”
 Most site search and discovery vendors now “use machine learning or other forms of AI to enhance their products,” he continued.

-So how can you choose the right site search solution for your ecommerce store?
+So how can you choose the right ecommerce search engine for your ecommerce store?

 Ask yourself (and your vendor/vendors!) these six questions when evaluating options for your ecommerce store.